 Among the factors that often contribute to poverty are unemployment and underemployment.
 Many people live in poverty because they are unable to find a job that pays a living wage or to find a job at all.
-When looking at the North Central region overall, 12.0% of all people are living in poverty according to the American Community Survey, 5 Year Estimates 2016-2020.
-Approximately, 16.7% of all households are recipients of Food Stamps/SNAP benefits(JobsEQ).
+When looking at the North Central region overall, 14.2% of all people are living in poverty.
+In addition, 15.5% of all households are recipients of Food Stamps/SNAP benefits.